Geometric theories for real number algebra without sign test or dependent choice axiom: -rings

-\begin{pstf}[for $f$-rings] ~\\ The theories \sa{Afr} and \sa{Atosup} prove the same Horn rules. \end{pstf} \begin{proof} Consider a Horn rule proved in the dynamical theory $ \sa{Atosup}\! $.
+\begin{proof} First \Sa{Ato} and \Sa{Atosup} are essentially identical.
+Let us consider a Horn rule proved in the dynamical theory $ \sa{Atosup}\! $.
 We can assume without loss of generality that the conclusion of the rule is an equality $ t=0 $ for a suitable term $t$.
 In the corresponding calculation, in the presence of a term $u$, we are authorised by \Tsbf{OT} to open two branches.
 One where $ u\geq 0 $, the other where $ u\leq 0 $.
 At each node of the dynamic proof, we are in fact working in an $f$-ring defined by generators and relations: the generators are given in the presentation and in the hypotheses of the Horn rule to be proved; the same applies to the relations, with the addition of those which we have added, in the branch we are in, to the branches which precede the node.
 Suppose that at a given moment, for two terms $a$ and $b$, we have opened a branch where $a\geq b$ and another where $a\leq b$.
 Let's put $c=b-a$.
 In the first branch we have added the hypothesis $c^-=0 $, in the second the hypothesis $c^+=0$.
 If in each of the branches we can prove $t=0$, this means that in the $f$-ring corresponding to the node in question, we have on the one hand $t\in \cI(c^-)$, and on the other hand $ t\in \cI(c^+)$.
 Now in an $f$-ring we have $\cI(c^+)\cap \cI(c^-)= \cI(c^+\vi c^-)=\so 0$. \end{proof}